Sohrab Sepehri: Poetry

 Sepehri's poetry is full of humanity and concern for human values.
-He also achieved a new technique in painting which is called Texture and was unknown to other painters for a long time.
+He also achieved a new technique in painting which is called Texture, and was unknown to other painters for a long time.
 He used to create most of his pieces of art in isolated places like "Ghariyeh Chenar" and the deserts around Kashan.
 His poetry has been translated into many languages including English, French, Spanish, German, Italian, Swedish, Arabic, Turkish, Dutch and Russian.

+The first known translation into English of Sepehri's long poem, Seday-e Pay-e Ab (صدای پای آب) by Abbas Faiz and Martin Turner was published as "Water's Footfall" by Cambridge University Press in 1986.

-An English translation of his selected poems by Ali Salami was published in 2003.
+An English translation by Ali Salami of some of Sepehri's poems was published in 2003.